BoltAuth/Auth/doc/quick-start.md

 -----------------

-The default Twig templates in Members have been done with Bolt's base theme (currently`base-2016`) in mind.
+The default Twig templates in Auth have been done with Bolt's base theme (currently`base-2016`) in mind.

-If you are setting up Members for the first time, you may find it useful to first test on a site set up to run the current base theme, and then switch over when you're happy with how it is working.
+If you are setting up Auth for the first time, you may find it useful to first test on a site set up to run the current base theme, and then switch over when you're happy with how it is working.